 BCG offers both virtual communication panels and physical units that look like and operate like their real-world counterparts.
 The virtualized radio software can be run on any Windows computer or on custom designed BCG touch panel enclosures.
 Additionally, virtual and physical devices can be mixed within the training environment and provide seamless interaction.

-Each simulated radio panel operates as a standalone radio, utilizing a built-in Single Board PC, custom BCG hardware and BCG developed VOIP software.
-The simulated device can be configured to model a VHF, UHF, MF/HF radio, or almost any type of communication device delivered with a choice of Microphone /speaker, headset with microphone or a handset.
-The simulated device provides the operator radio control through the use of a front panel keypad, LCD display, microphone and built-in speaker, PTT capability, and connection to a physical communication device for audio transmission.
+The physical communication devices operate as a standalone radio, utilizing a built-in processor, custom BCG hardware and BCG developed VOIP software.
+The simulated device can be configured to model a VHF, UHF, MF/HF radio, or almost any type of communication device delivered with a choice of microphone/speaker, headset/microphone, or a handset.
+The simulated device provides the operator interaction through the use of front panel controls and/or interactive display.
+Many devices support a built-in speaker, PTT capability, and connection to a physical communication device for audio transmission.

 The virtual communication devices are BCG developed software running on a Windows computer or processor.
 The user interface represents that of a real unit and BCG emulates each of the controls and user feedback just as experienced with the real shipboard device allowing for realistic training.
 The user controls the virtual radio either using a mouse or through a touch screen.
 The virtual devices use the same microphone, speaker, headset, handset as BCG’s physical devices.

 Since all of the BCG communication simulations, physical or emulated, operate using BCG’s VoIP technology, multiple devices may be networked together and operate independently allowing maximum flexibility in the training environment.